Historical Apoplexy · State Legislative Adaptations · Michigan

 (6) One (1) center in the Kalamazoo metropolitan area;

-thousand (16,000) square mile region where three hundred
+sixteen thousand (16,000) square mile region where three

 (8) One (1) center adjacent to Selfridge Air National Guard

-civilian families were denied access to the system their taxes
+Michigan's civilian families were denied access to the system

-department shall expand the program to not fewer than thirty (30)
+the department shall expand the program to not fewer than thirty

-food assurance centers statewide, with at least one center per
+(30) food assurance centers statewide, with at least one center

-congressional district and at least three (3) centers serving Upper
+per congressional district and at least three (3) centers serving

-of food insecurity, the greatest distances to existing grocery
+rates of food insecurity, the greatest distances to existing

-retail, and the largest populations residing in food deserts.
+grocery retail, and the largest populations residing in food

 285.94 Michigan-first procurement.